We’re leading the conversation about aging in America.

 2Life Op-Ed in The Boston Globe: The Longevity Hub series

-Schectman and Real Estate Innovation Manager, Elise Selinger, entitled Aging in Community.
-This article joins opinion pieces by other leading innovators specializing in aging from MIT, UMass Boston, and the AARP, as part of the Boston Globe multi-platform series on the transformation of Boston into the Silicon Valley of Longevity — “The Longevity Hub.”
+Written by 2Life CEO, Amy Schectman, and Real Estate Innovation Manager, Elise Selinger, this is an opinion piece entitled Aging in Community.
+The article joins opinion pieces by other leading innovators specializing in aging from MIT, UMass Boston, and the AARP, as part of the Boston Globe multi-platform series on the transformation of Boston into the Silicon Valley of Longevity — “The Longevity Hub.”

 In today’s piece, Amy and Elise show how aging in community, which combines affordable housing with engaging programs and supports, can make senior housing more sustainable and provides a strong foundation for physical, mental, and emotional health during our later years.
 They also highlight 2Life’s remarkable success in maintaining residents’ health and well-being during the COVID crisis.
 Finally, they explore the opportunities for extending the many benefits of aging in community to meet the large and growing need for housing in Boston that is affordable for all income levels.